hugues0/practo_refactored/README.md

 ## Features

-1.New users can create accounts
+1.New users can create accounts.
-2.Users can Log in
+2.Users can Log in.
-3.Users can register a student
+3.Users can register a student.
-4.Users can get all registered students
+4.Users can get all registered students.
-5.Users can get a single student
+5.Users can get a single student.
-5.Users can update a student
+5.Users can update a student.
-7.Users can delete a student
+7.Users can delete a student.

 #**Technologies**